Warrior Success Center

 OCED also actively seeks and creates opportunities for WSU to be a significant contributor to the business and economic development of our service region.

 The Adult Entry Program for undergraduate students serves the educational needs of adult learners starting or returning to college.
 The program is for adults who want to pursue an Associate in Arts or a baccalaureate degree.
-This program features flexible admission requirements.
-It also provides the opportunity for an assessment and review of prior learning acquired through informal education or life/work experience.
-(A processing fee applies.)
-WSU validates credits earned; the credits may apply toward a student’s degree program.
+This program is designed for applicants with a high school diploma or GED who have been out of high school for a minimum of four years.
+If the student has attended a post-secondary school they must have a minimum cumulative GPA of 2.4 or must have a minimum of one year since last enrollment.
 For more information, contact the OCED office.

 Business and Industry Outreach & Customized Training